Kapanui School.

 Building strength in kapa haka has also helped the school strengthen links with the wider community, which was a goal set by the board many years ago.
 “Staff member, teacher Sue Lemmon (Te Atiawa) helped us do that,” explains Hedley.
 “Not just for kapa haka but for tikanga and carrying that within the school – there has been a positive flow-on to the school.”

 Lemmon is a member of the team leading success for Māori, and says she knew little about her Māori culture and whakapapa growing up.
-Her involvement with Kapanui School, as a teacher and with her children attending, means she has learnt alongside the children.
+Her involvement with Kapapapanui School, as a teacher and with her children attending, means she has learnt alongside the children.
 And it has spread to other generations, too.
 “My mum went to the marae for Parihaka Day and was hugely proud when my daughter spoke,” Lemmon says.
 “For me, that’s what it’s about.
 You can get back what was lost, through your grandchildren.”

 Thanks to Lemmon, Te Atiawa kaumatua have visited the school several times, and the school has also visited the local marae, Whakarongotai.
 After one visit, they gifted us the pepeha that we use within the school, and so that was a valuable gift,” says Hedley.
 “And we also had the opportunity for some of our staff to go to marae committee meetings and consult.”